RxSwiftCommunity/RxGRDB/README.md

 **To define which part of the database should be observed, you provide database requests.** Requests can be expressed with GRDB's [query interface], as in `Player.all()`, or with SQL, as in `SELECT * FROM player`.
 Both would observe the full "player" database table.
 Observed requests can involve several database tables, and generally be as complex as you need them to be.

-**RxGRDB observables are based on GRDB's [ValueObservation] and [TransactionObserver].** If your application needs change notifications that are not built in RxGRDB, those versatile tools will probably provide a solution.
+**RxGRDB observables are based on GRDB's [ValueObservation] and [DatabaseRegionObservation].** If your application needs change notifications that are not built in RxGRDB, check the general [Database Changes Observation] chapter.

 # Observing Individual Requests